Pist.On: Second release

 1999 saw the release of the band's second album, $ell Out, again through Mayhem Records.
 The record was described as rife with crooked and spiteful poking at the music industry, the band's former label, the press, and the band itself.
 The album met with lukewarm reviews and sales, and breakup rumors swirled.

 Breakup

 After the band's second release, drummer Jeff McManus departed from the band, returning briefly to record a 3-song independent Saves EP in the spring of 2001.
 Despite the optimism brought on by Saves, the core duo of Pist.On broke apart in late August 2001 when bassist Val Ium decided to leave the band as well.
-Though not officially broken up at the time, Pist.On did not released any new material as a band for over two decades, although several band members including Henry Font and Jeff McManus released recordings independently in the intervening years.
+Though not officially broken up at the time, Pist.On did not release any new material as a band for over two decades, although several band members including Henry Font and Jeff McManus released recordings independently in the intervening years.